pempem98/google-drive-link-getter/README.md

-# Google Drive Links Extractor
+# Google Drive Link Getter

 A Manifest V3 Chrome extension built with TypeScript, React, and Vite that extracts file names and share links from Google Drive pages on-demand.
 The extension provides a user-friendly popup interface with tabbed navigation, visual feedback for actions, and customizable settings for a seamless user experience.